 We hope that our reviews have left you sure of whether you should buy one of these dual car cameras.
 If you have decided to go with two single units instead check out our other reviews that we offer, to make sure you spend your money wisely.

 However if you have decided to go with a front and rear camera unit, then as can be seen above they have their advantages and let-downs, but overall their should be a camera to suit every need, whether it be personal or professional.
 Also they can be a little pricier than standard dashboard cameras in the uk however, you are essentially paying for two cameras with a superior viewing radius than your average one-end viewing camera.

-Also you can find our guide to The Top 5 Rated Best Dash Cam UK List, with more reviews of the top cameras on the market currently.
+Also you can find our guide to The Top 5 Rated Best Dash Cams in the UK List, with more reviews of the top cameras on the market currently.